 September is Blood Cancer Awareness Month

 September is Blood Cancer Awareness Month.
 Blood cancers include leukemias, lymphomas and multiple myeloma.
-Together these account for approximately 180,000 new cancers each year in the United States and 1.24 million worldwide.
 There has been dramatic improvement in the treatment and outcomes for most blood cancers in the past two decades.
 Many of these cancers are more common as someone ages, but some leukemias and lymphomas are fairly common in children.

 Leukemias are cancers of the white blood cells made in the bone marrow.
 They often present with symptoms related to suppression of normal blood production, such as fatigue from too few red blood cells or unexplained bleeding or bruising from decreased platelet production.